nickyharpor/CollectiveNFT/README.md

 ## Unlocking NFTs

-The contract owner can unlock all NFTs (i.e. send them away to another address) only if `total_supply` is equal to `zero`.
+The contract owner can unlock all NFTs (i.e. send them away to another address) only if the contract is _expired_ or _cancelled_.
 If you locked up your NFT and didn't sell any token, you can then `CancelContract` to be able to unlock and move your NFT.
-Unlocking NFTs is also possible if all buyers decide to burn their tokens, resulting in `total_supply = zero`.
+Cancelling contract is also possible if all buyers decide to burn their tokens, resulting in `total_supply = zero`.
 Obviously, when the contract expires and all buyers are paid back, you can move away your NFT as well.